 In simple terms, hue is another word for the term colour.
 It generally refers to the dominant wavelength of the colour, as seen on the colour wheel.
 For example, the hue of of royal blue or navy is blue.
 The hue of emerald or sap green is green.
 The hue of burgundy is red.

 Saturation tells us how “colourful” a colour looks under certain lighting conditions.
 It is how intense the colour is perceived.

-For example, take any makeup look – when viewed in daylight it will look different from when viewed at night.
-The makeup is the same, the colours haven’t actually changed, but the saturation has, giving us a different perception of the colours.
+For example, take any makeup look.
+When viewed in daylight, it will look different from when it is viewed at night.
+During the day, the colours will be brighter, yet at night the colours will look greyed out or faded.
+The makeup is exactly the same, the colours haven’t actually changed.
+However, the saturation has changed, giving us a different perception of the colours.

 The more a colour is saturated, the more vivid the hue.
-A washed out (or greyed) colour could be said to be desaturated.
+To reduce the saturation of a colour, you either add grey, or the colour on the opposite side of the colour wheel.
+This will “grey out” or “wash out” the colour.
+A greyed out colour could be said to be desaturated.